community-led-design/kit/src/pages/about.md

 The learnings and insights in this kit have grown out of our experiences working with communities on projects such as [Co-designing Inclusive Cities](https://cities.inclusivedesign.ca/), [Platform Co-op Development Kit](https://platform.coop/), and [Coding to Learn and Create](https://www.codelearncreate.org/).
 In addition our own projects, our ideas were also inspired by practitioners and advocates of disability justice, anti-oppression movements, and decolonialist research and design methodologies.

 We were fortunate enough to have many people in our community share their feedback with us.
-While we weren't able to address all of them this first version, we will be working our way through them in future versions.
+While we weren't able to address all of it in this first version, we will be incorporating it in future versions.
 [See the to-do's based on their feedback - TBD]

 ## Want to contribute?

 Anyone can contribute to this kit.
-We welcome you to directly email us at idrc@ocadu.ca, or join our [project chatroom via Matrix.](https://matrix.to/#/#fluid-codesign-kit:matrix.org?via=matrix.org)
+We welcome you to email us directly at idrc@ocadu.ca, or join our [project chatroom via Matrix.](https://matrix.to/#/#fluid-codesign-kit:matrix.org?via=matrix.org)

 ### **You can contribute in the following ways:**